 Reaction from the Rush fan base was generally confused, with some questioning the bands’ replacement.
 The most vocal of these, was former Speaker of the House Paul Ryan, an ardent Rush fan.

-“I’ve been a Rush fan since High School,” said the United Speaker of the House.
+“I’ve been a Rush fan since High School,” said the Ryan.
 “It’s safe to say that they turned me onto Ayn Rand, who guides my every decision.
 I’m going to take a ‘wait and see’ approach before passing judgment on Meg.
 I mean, I hope she’s not planning on writing any lyrics or anything like that.”

 The 28 city tour is kicking off this summer in Buffalo, New York and ending in Vancouver, British Columbia in October.